-At The Redpoint Center, we fundamentally believes that Substance Use Disorder treatment that does not take into account, and provide targeted services for families is inadequate to the task of helping family systems find recovery.
-Families or participants designated “chosen family” will have access to a family advocate who will communicate with each family no less than 30 minutes per week.
-Following the participants progress through the program, a licensed marriage and family therapist (LMFT) will be retained so that each participant and their loved ones may participate in a family reunification process.
+At The Redpoint Center, family therapy is integral.
+During the early therapy sessions, participants work with their therapist to create a comprehensive plan for how to incorporate the family into the treatment process and provide targeted services to help family systems find recovery.
+Families or participants designated “chosen family” have access to treatment team members who will communicate with each family ongoing.
+Following the participants progress through the program, a licensed marriage and family therapist (LMFT) may be retained so that each participant and their loved ones may participate in a family reunification process.

 Grief, Loss and Shame Work